Choosing Where Your Requests Go

 Workflow Handlers are specially-decorated and -named functions that execute at specific times during a Flow's lifecycle.
 While your impl.py files may contain various helper functions, all logic that directly impacts a Flow will be contained in a Handler.

-The only required Handler is a Reducer called get_approvers(event), which takes an event representing the Flow being executed, and returns information about the Flow's approval path.
+The only required Handler is a Reducer called get_permissions, which takes an event representing the current request and returns who has permission to do what in regards to that request (e.g. who can approve it).

 from sym.sdk.annotations import reducer